Health and wellness

 Noise-induced hearing loss (NIHL) the most common occupational health issue at RBPlat

 RBPlat has workforce members who volunteered to be peer educators.
 They have received in-depth training on healthy living, chronic illnesses, lifestyle diseases, managing stress and personal finances, substance abuse (particularly alcohol and dagga), HIV/Aids and TB.
 Not only are the peer educators able to inform their fellow workers on a wide variety of health issues, their training also equips them to encourage changes in behaviour, attitudes and perceptions.
 They are an important first line of defence in our wellness communication with our workforce.
-The health risk assessment we conducted following the introduction of the peer educator programme indicated that our workforce are well informed about lifestyle diseases and HIV/Aids.

 TB remains a major public health problem in South Africa.
 Our philosophy with regard to TB treatment is that there should be no deaths as a result of contraction of TB.
 In this regard, the TB programme, which also forms part of the wellness programme, provides for identification, monitoring and effective on-mine treatment of all cases of TB for both enrolled and contractor employees.
+Our focus is on administering the prophylaxis treatment Isoniazid (INH), and antibiotic used as a first line agent for the prevention and treatment of TB.

 HIV counselling and testing and antiretroviral treatment (ART)